 Hospira filed a motion to dismiss, which was fully briefed on November 16, 2018.
 On December 16, 2019, the United States District Court for the District of Delaware denied Hospira's motion to dismiss with respect to U.S. Patent No. 9,572,887 and granted that motion with respect to the remaining patents.
 On December 15, 2020, the Court held a claim construction hearing, ruling in our favor on all claim terms.
 Fact discovery closed on April 1, 2021.
+Expert discovery is expected to close August 23, 2021.
 Trial is scheduled for November 15, 2021.
 The case remains pending.